The Future of Data Centre Cooling: Innovations for Sustainability

 Stulz: Stulz is known for their careful temperature and humidity control initiatives.
 By using free cooling, Stulz helps data centres minimise energy consumption and reduce CO2 emissions.

 Data centre operators are likewise innovating to improve cooling efficiency.
-At its SIN10 facility in Singapore, for example, Digital Realty employs DCI electrolysis for water preservation, saving 1.24 million litres monthly.
+At our SIN10 facility in Singapore, for example, we employ DCI electrolysis for water preservation, saving 1.24 million litres monthly.
 This process eliminates chemical usage, allowing water to be used three times as long before becoming wastewater.
 Amid Singapore's escalating water demands, SIN10 has since lowered both water and power usage.

 Data Centre Cooling Trends and Future